 The University of Guam (UOG) is committed to achieving equal opportunity and full participation of persons with disabilities by providing for non-discriminatory access to its services and facilities through the ADA Office.

-The Mission of the ADA Office is to ensure non-discriminatory access to all benefits, privileges, opportunities and obligations to students with disabilities and to ensure a process for full compliance by UOG with the ADA of 1990, as amended, and Section 504 of the Rehabilitation Act of 1973, as amended, taking into account the economic climate and multi-culture diversity of the institution.
+The Mission of the ADA Office is to ensure non-discriminatory access to all benefits, privileges, opportunities and obligations to students with disabilities and to ensure a process for full compliance by UOG with the ADA of 1990, as amended, and Section 504 of the Rehabilitation Act of 1973, as amended, taking into account the economic climate and multi-cultural diversity of the institution.

-The ADA Office provides reasonable accommodation for students with disability following the procedures in our ADA policy.
-The ADA Office can be contacted by calling the regular telephone number (671) 735-2244 and the Telephone Device for the Deaf (TDD) is (671) 735-2243.
+The ADA Office provides reasonable accommodation for students in accordance with the UOG Policy and Procedure for students and applicants with a disability.
+The ADA Office can be contacted at telephone number (671) 735-2244 or Telephone Device for the Deaf (TDD) number (671) 735-2243.
 The student must directly request for all ADA services four (4) to eight (8) weeks in advance.
 The ADA policy can be found on our website at www.uog.edu/eeo.